henzki/Foodie/README.md

 # Foodie

-Foodie App stores different foods with a few properties, like name, link to recipe, and image and so on.
+Foodie App stores different foods with a few properties, like name, link to recipe, an image and so on.

 ### Technologies